Rabbi Sacks’ Press Statement on being awarded the Templeton Prize

 First I believe that religion, or more precisely, religions, should have a voice in the public conversation within the societies of the West, as to how to live, how to construct a social order, how to enhance human dignity, honour human life, and indeed protect life as a whole from environmental hazard.
 We are about to be challenged by huge questions.
 How shall we use the ever greater power of medical technology through active intervention in the human genome?
 How shall we structure a global economy without generating almost unbearable inequalities within and between nations?
 How shall we confront the challenge artificial intelligence will pose to traditional patterns of employment?
 And so on.
 Our powers are growing almost faster than we can understand, let alone control, and we need not just intelligence, artificial or otherwise, but also wisdom.
 If nothing else, the world’s great faiths are among our richest heritages of wisdom.
 Religion must have a voice in the public conversation, but it must be a reasoned and reasonable voice and one that makes space for other voices also.

 Second, in a culture of global communication and interconnectedness, we need to work as hard as we can to enhance mutual respect and friendship between faiths.
 There is no one formula as to how to do this.
 I have argued, for example, that the message of monotheism is not, one God, one truth, one way, but rather the miracle that unity in heaven creates diversity on earth.
 I have argued that the book of Genesis, from which Judaism, Christianity and Islam all take inspiration, tells us that our shared humanity precedes and transcends our religious differences.
-More recently I have argued that we may have to reread the narratives of Genesis if we are to overcome the sibling rivalry that has all too often characterized the relationship between, and sometimes within, these three great faiths.
+More recently I have argued that we may have to reread the narratives of Genesis if we are to overcome the sibling rivalry that has all too often characterised the relationship between, and sometimes within, these three great faiths.
 Each religion, and each strand within each religion, will have to undertake this work, because if religion is not part of the solution it will assuredly be a large part of the problem as voices become ever more strident, and religious extremists ever more violent.

 Third, I have tried within my own faith to do what I can to help turn religion outward.
 At times of great turbulence and change cultures become hedgehogs.
 They roll up and focus all their energies inward, presenting only sharp, prickly spines to the world outside.
 That is a symptom of fear – and faith should be the great antidote to fear.
 The imperative of the God of Abraham, as I understand it, is to be true to your faith while being a blessing to others regardless of their faith.
 The God of Abraham asks us to turn our face outward to the world, recognising His image even in the people who are not in our image, whose faith is not mine, whose colour and culture are not mine, yet whose humanity is as God-given and consecrated as mine.